nniiicc/D/Overview.md

 In **chapter four** I describe the methods I have used to conduct a case study of ICOADS.
 I outline the form that the completed case study will take and its contribution to our understanding of the sustainability of institutions for collective action.

-I then review a number of different analytical frameworks that have been used, in part, to study the sustainability of cooperative institutions in political science, cultural heritage studies, human computer interaction, and information science.
-I outline a proposal for a framework to analyze the sustainability of sociotechnical systems.
+Next, I review a number of different analytical frameworks that have been used, in part, to study the sustainability of cooperative institutions in political science, cultural heritage studies, human computer interaction, and information science.
+I then outline a proposal for a framework to analyze the sustainability of sociotechnical systems.
 In the completed dissertation I will apply this framework to ICOADS, and discuss its success and limitations as a diagnostic tool.

 I conclude with a discussion of my intended audience, the limitations to the work I have proposed, and a schedule for completion of the dissertation.